Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 = 421.3 X 10^-3 eV / molecule

 Random thermal kinetic (heat) energy can be spontaneously emitted from a liquid surface via either evaporation or via thermal electromagnetic radiation (photons).
 These cooling processes reduce the average random kinetic energy per molecule remaining in the liquid to a level below that necessary for individual molecules to rotate in place.
 The remaining molecules are then bound together by the potential energy well to form a solid.
+A crystal is a solid consisting of a highly ordered assembly of molecules.
+The heat that must be removed to make the transition from a liquid to a solid is known as the heat of fusion.

 SOLID:

-A solid is similar to a liquid except that the molecules can not rotate in place and hence can not slide past each other.
+A solid is similar to a liquid except that the molecules can not rotate in place and can not slide past each other.
 An unstressed solid will maintain its shape without a container.
 The intermolecular binding energy that prevents molecular rotation can be obtained from the heat of fusion of the material.
 For water this binding energy per molecule is:

 (heat of fusion) / [(Avogadro's number) X (unit change)]